octo-technology/OpenTezos/docs/deploy-a-node/exam.md

 ### Question 1

-What are the two main functions of a Tezos node?
+What is/are the main function(s) of a Tezos node?

 <ExamCheckbox name="00" isCorrect="false">Creating and endorsing new blocks.</ExamCheckbox>
 <ExamCheckbox name="01" isCorrect="true">Running the gossip network and updating the context.</ExamCheckbox>